Rusali28/HTML-webpage/README.md

 + Externally create a .js file and and link it to the head or the body

   All three methods have been implemented in the file.

+### Guidelines to use the repo:
+- Cloning the Repository:

+        git clone

+- Entering the directory:

+        cd HTML-webpage

+- Running the html file:

+        Open index.html on your IDE, right click to select View-In-File-Explorer, open the chrome file from your file explorer to view the webpage
+        (I have used VS Code as my IDE)